My chronic pain recovery story

 Breakthrough

 The breakthrough came after I listened to a podcast about chronic pain in the summer of 2022.
 I came across the Podcast "The Cure for Chronic Pain", by Nicole Sachs.
-I was very sceptical as I thought that if there really was a CURE for chronic pain, surely we would all know about it, right?
-However, there were many listeners and postive reviews I so was curious.
+I was very sceptical as I thought that if there was a CURE for chronic pain, surely we would all know about it, right?
+However, there were many listeners and positive reviews I was curious.
 I listened to the podcast and she talked of how many people she had cured of chronic pain and mentioned Curable.
-It felt too unbelievable and so I wanted to know the science and proof of how it was possible to really cure pain.
+It felt too unbelievable, so I wanted to know the science and proof of how it was possible to cure pain.
 The curable podcast "Like Mind Like Body" explained the scientific proof behind Mind Body Syndrome (MBS) and there were dozens and dozens of stories of podcasts featuring people that had overcome many years of chronic pain just like me.
-I actually allowed myself to become quite a bit excited and hopeful.
+I allowed myself to become excited and hopeful.

-I continued my research, read a number of books, listened to a huge number of podcasts and understood the science behind MBS.
+I continued my research, read books, listened to a number of podcasts and understood the science behind MBS.
 I gradually began to believe that I did indeed have MBS.

 I took this photo after walking down over 200 steps to The Stepping Stones near Box Hill, Surrey.
 This was during my recovery and was something I had wished to do for years.